operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

 operator-sdk pkgman-to-bundle manifests
 ```

-The command will generate 3 bundles in the default `bundle` directory:
+The command will generate 3 bundles in the default `bundles` directory:

 ```
-bundle
+bundles
 ├── bundle-0.6.1
 │   ├── bundle.Dockerfile
 │   ├── manifests